East Central Regional Development Commission

 What this means

 - We’re not closed.
-We’ll continue working on our projects and initiatives using the remote-work technology tools we have at our disposal to communicate and take our meetings online.
+We’ll continue working on our projects and initiatives using the remote-work technology tools we have at our disposal to communicate and take our meetings both in-person and/or online.

-- In-person meetings for staff (external and internal) will be structured as phone/video calls.
+- Committee meetings may be held in-person and/or structured as phone/video calls.

-- Staff will work remotely from their homes and will not travel for work projects.
+- Staff will work remotely and from the office on various days.
 Visit our staff page for contact information.

 We’re committed to keeping our website and social media channels up to date on office closings, changes in programs or services and other important information.
 Stay connected during this time.
 Subscribe to our and follow us on Facebook.